MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/initiate-chat-wait-time.md

 Follow these steps to start a chat:

-1. Listen to the **lcw:ready** event raised by a live chat to start using the live chat SDK methods.
+1. Listen to the **lcw:ready** event raised by a live chat to start using the [live chat SDK methods](developer/omnichannel-reference.md).
 The live chat methods should be invoked after the **lcw:ready** event is raised.
 You can listen for this event by adding your own event listener on the window object.
-2. Once the **lcw:ready** event is raised, call the [startChat](developer/reference/methods/startChat.md) method to start a chat.
+2. After the **lcw:ready** event is raised, call the [startChat](developer/reference/methods/startChat.md) method to start a chat.

    To authenticate a customer when you start a chat, see [Send authentication token](send-auth-token-starting-chat.md).